 Fortunately, digital identities based on regulated blockchain have all the benefits and none of the problems that come with traditional digital identities.
 In this article, we’ll see how regulated blockchain can provide a platform for ideal digital identities.

 Digital identities have many benefits, such as easier transactions, but are also lacking in many ways.
 Whether a digital identity is used for insurance records or making payments, the data is usually stored in centralized servers and databases.

-Another issue is that entities in charge of centralized databases can mishandle data and companies can misuse it for illegal purposes.
+Another issue is that entities in charge of centralized databases can mishandle data and some companies can misuse it for illegal purposes.

 In 2014–2015, Cambridge Analytica had access to Facebook user data through the “This Is Your Digital Life” app that was connected to Facebook.
-This happened without users’ knowledge or permission.
+This happened without the users’ knowledge or permission.
 As a result, up to 87 million Facebook users had their private information stolen and misused for political purposes.

 So what’s the solution to these issues?

 A regulated blockchain can eliminate all the privacy problems that currently plague the implementation and acceptance of digital identities.
 Blockchain-based identity systems provide a platform to issue, exchange and securely verify digital identities.

 With such a system, an individual will have access to a decentralized identifier (DID), which is secured by a private key.
 A regulated blockchain’s consensus mechanism, such as L3COS, allows authorized agencies and government institutions to be the node of the blockchain network, which can then confirm the authenticity of an individual’s data.

 For example, L3COS has three consensus levels, one for each of government, business and society.
 This allows the right organization or institution to authenticate an individual’s data in applications such as health or banking services.